Herbsta/solvent-swap-optimisation/README.md

 TODOS
 - Find out about the failed entries
-- redo the dataPreparationPubChem script to use sql instead
 - Use MW to convert to mol per mol
 - Find Density values? - ASK THIS QUESTION
 - saturation enum - ASK THIS QUESTION